Facebook also wants brands to publish Facebook posts that feel more conversational, more human.

 But how do you do that when you’re a marketer?

-Here are four ways to post updates that feel more human:
+Here are four ways to write Facebook posts that feel more human:

 1. Post links like a human being, not a marketer

-Facebook’s Newsfeed now favors links posted in the link format.
-They found that users tend to prefer links posted in this way, rather then links in photo captions or video descriptions or status updates.
+Facebook’s Newsfeed favors links posted in the link format.
+They found that users tend to prefer links posted in this way, rather than links in photo captions or video descriptions.

 2. Post photos and videos like a human being, not a marketer

-Think about how you use Facebook as a person, not a marketer.
+Think about how you use Facebook as a person.
 If you have a question for your friends, your post a status update.
 If you post a photo or video, you simply upload it with a comment, and maybe a title.